0xPolygon/polygon-docs/docs/tools/dApp-development/launchpad/smart-contracts.md

 Optionally, you can enable a local blockchain explorer, which auto-indexes all transactions, and provides a feature-loaded dashboard with an overview of the chain.

-To use it, run the `[dev]()` command with `-e`.
+To use it, run the [`dev`](commands.md#dev) command with `-e`.

 !!! info "Setting up an explorer"
     - Sign up on [Ethernal](https://app.tryethernal.com/), and create a workspace.
     - Then, add your login email, password, and workspace details in the `.env` file in the `smart-contracts` directly.

-The above config can also be mentioned with [`dev`]() command params `--ethernal-login-email`, `--ethernal-login-password` and `--ethernal-workspace`, which override the preset environment variables.
+The above config can also be mentioned with [`dev`](commands.md#dev) command params `--ethernal-login-email`, `--ethernal-login-password` and `--ethernal-workspace`, which override the preset environment variables.

-Once started, you can access the chain explorer at the same URL as mentioned before.

 ## Deploying to production

-The [`deploy`]() command automates deploying to any EVM compatible chain.
+The [`deploy`](commands.md#deploy) command automates deploying to any EVM compatible chain.
 It runs the provided `scripts/deploy_prod` script to deploy all contracts in the correct sequence.
 When working on your own smart contracts, make sure to update this script.

 For all available options run: